Brexit: Johnson outlines plans for alternative to backstop

 - Neither side would agree to check goods at the border

-- Paperwork checks would be conducted electronically, small number of physical checks at traders’ premise
+- Paperwork checks would be conducted electronically, small number of physical checks at traders’ premises